Cherry Blossoms in Tokyo 2025 - A Brief Guide to Hanami Culture & List of Popular Spots

-According to the Japan Meteorological Corporation, the forecast for cherry blossoms in Tokyo predicts that they will begin to bloom on March 24 and reach their peak on March 31.
-The estimated date for cherry blossoms to bloom and reach full bloom is two days earlier than the average year for both predictions.
+According to the Japan Meteorological Corporation, the forecast for cherry blossoms in Tokyo predicts that they will begin to bloom on March 23 and reach their peak on March 31 in 2025.
+The estimated dates for cherry blossoms to bloom and reach full bloom are the average year dates for both predictions.
 In this article, we will introduce the etiquette of Hanami (Cherry blossom parties) in Japan, Cherry blossoms viewing locations and festivals in Tokyo.

 Cherry Blossoms Season in Japan